 This document outlines the specific training and qualification requirements associated with developing safety culture assessment skills through individual study activities (ISAs), formal classroom and computer-based instruction, and on-the-job training (OJT).
 Training and qualification guidance associated with developing general inspection skills comes from IMC 1245, Appendices A and B. In general, ISA activities should be completed before OJT activities.

-The SCA or Senior SCA does not necessarily need fully-developed inspector skills since functions as part of a team of inspectors.
+The SCA or Senior SCA does not necessarily need fully-developed inspector skills since the assessor functions as part of a team of inspectors.
 Therefore, the SCA qualification program only requires partial completion of IMC 1245 Appendices A and B as stipulated herein.
 However, a better understanding of integrated plant operations would be a valuable tool in assisting the SCA or Senior SCA in developing a comprehensive and integrated perspective regarding safety culture when compiling information from all groups interviewed and surveyed.
 Therefore, enrollment in system courses Westinghouse R-304P, R-504P, and R-624P (Westinghouse Technology Series), or GE BWR R-304B, R-504B, and R-624B (GE BWR Technology Series) while not required, would be extremely desirable.

 Safety Culture Assessor Competencies